Wednesday, September 7, 2011

-Just about every college baseball team has started its fall work-outs.
+Just about every college baseball team is getting ready to start its fall work-outs.
 The NCAA allows 45 days of practice in the fall and many schools in the Midwest and Northeast are officially on the clock.
 Colleges run their practice as if it is pre-season, prior to a lengthy season.
 The practices are a benchmark for the spring season ahead.
 It's an opportunity to find out how the returners improved from the collegiate summer leagues and the freshmen and transfers fit into the equation.
 It's a dog fight.
 No roster spot is safe.
 And in the end, 35 will stay and the rest will move on.

 The greatest thing about college is that there are no parents around to make comments in the stands about playing time or the way a coach manages the game.
 No e-mails are sent to college coaches from overzealous moms or dads about how great their son is.
 It's 100% up to the player to show his own mettle and make his own mark.